GeorgeBatch/introduction_to_sl_with_r/README.md

 I used this code while going through the labs.

-This repository also contains the book freely available through [this link](http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf).
+This repository also contains the book freely available for download through [this link](http://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf).